syntruth/Dice-Bag/readme.md

 - an optional label, which must be the first part of the string.
   Labels are defined within parenthesis.
 - an xDx (such as 3d6) definition and options for that definition.
-- a static modifier that is applied to the current total.
+- modifiers that is applied to the current total.
+These are either static values or additional xDx strings.

 The allowed static modifiers are add (+), subtract (-), multiply (\*), and divide (/).
-As the library (in the Roll class) enumerates over the parsed tree, a total for that roll is kept; the static modifiers are applied *in the order they are gotten*, which is to say, the standard order of arithmetic calculations do not apply.
+As the library (in the Roll class) iterates over the parsed tree, a total for that roll is kept; the static modifiers are applied *in the order they are gotten*, which is to say, the standard order of arithmetic calculations do not apply.

 For example: